-The College recognises the crucial importance of continuing to improve student achievement rates to being significantly above the national average.
-The College continues to give due priority to improving the student experience overall which includes progression and employability beyond college.
+The College recognises the crucial importance of continuing to raise its learner achievement rates so that they are significantly above the national average.
+The College continues to give due priority to improving the learner experience, which includes preparing learners for their chosen destinations, such as further study or employment.

-Curriculum Developments
+Curriculum Development

-The curriculum offered by the College spans all levels from Entry to Higher Education and across all types of vocational and other provision.
+The curriculum offered by the College spans all levels, from Entry to Higher Education, and across all types of vocational and other provision.

 The Learning, Teaching and Assessment Strategy has been reviewed to reflect national and local priorities.
-The key focus for the College continues to be the drive to improve the student experience including:
+The key focus for the College continues to be driving improvements in the learner experience including: